armandolg-zz/eCommerce-test/README.md

-# eCommerce proyect page about Linux Distributions, developed only with HTML5 and CSS3.
+# eCommerce proyect page, developed only with HTML5, CSS3 and JavaScript.